 Director of Social and Emotional Learning/Middle School Counselor

-In her free time, Sarah enjoys spending time with her husband and two dogs, paddle-boarding on the Potomac River, and gardening.
+In her free time, Dr. Sumwalt enjoys spending time with her husband and two dogs, paddle-boarding on the Potomac River, and gardening.
 She is also a Pop Vinyl aficionado and has a collection of figurines in her office.

-Ms. Sumwalt holds a Ph.D. from SUNY, University at Buffalo and her B.A. from University of Virginia.
+Dr. Sumwalt holds a Ph.D. from SUNY, University at Buffalo and a B.A. from the University of Virginia.